dilrubashowkat/dilrubashowkat.github.io/README.md

 lecturer in the CSE department, at BRAC University, Dhaka, Bangladesh.
 I completed my B.Sc. and M.S. in CSE from the University of Dhaka, Bangladesh.
 I also received a second M.S. degree in CS from Oregon State University.
 I love doing service work; for example, sometimes on the weekends, I am probably doing service work (e.g., reviewing, attending talks, admission committees).
 I have reviewed over 80 conference and journal papers in premier HCI venues.
 In my free time, I like taking nature photographs.

 ## NEWS
-* This site is out of date.
-Email for updated resume.
 * Congratulations, my advisor Prof. Alexandra To, on receiving the NSF CAREER Award!!
 * Congratulations to Laveda Chen on her first-author paper at CHI'24!
 We are featured in Khoury News, [https://www.khoury.northeastern.edu/khoury-researchers-showcase-record-28-works-at-chi-2024/#thirteen](https://www.khoury.northeastern.edu/khoury-researchers-showcase-record-28-works-at-chi-2024/#thirteen)
 * Wrapping up serving as a PhD student representative for the 2024 faculty hiring season.